shivannis/xandr-docs-public/xandr-docs/articles/curate/digital-platform-ui-api-info.md

 Microsoft Curate is built on a robust API that is available to customers.
 You can use this API to automate certain tasks and reporting.

-Xandr has one API that is shared across all digital platform products.
+Microsoft Advertising has one API that is shared across all digital platform products.
 Refer to the following resources to learn more about the API and the services that are available.

 - [Getting Started with the API](../digital-platform-api/api-getting-started.md)
 - [Buy-Side Setup Guide](../digital-platform-api/buy-side-setup-with-the-augmented-line-item.md)